 - Dairy and other inflammatory foods

-Generally speaking, once you can pinpoint some of your personal triggers (because they’re different for everyone!), you can eliminate those triggers from your lifestyle and see some form of relief from your facial redness.
-Oftentimes, that’s only one step to managing redness, though.
-Keep reading to learn more about other contributing causes of a red face!
+Generally speaking, once you can pinpoint some of your personal triggers (because they’re different for everyone!), you can eliminate them and see how it impacts your skin Oftentimes, that’s only one step to managing facial redness, though.
+Keep reading to learn more about other contributing causes!

 2. Irritation from Harsh Skincare Ingredients

 Redness that appears or worsens after using topical products may be a sign that one of the ingredients is irritating your skin.
-While not all bad, the following ingredients can be harsher on the skin and contribute to skin redness and irritation:
+While not all bad, the following ingredients can be harsher on the skin and contribute to facial redness: